Nexenta/edge-dev/install/data-container.md

 ```

 ### Step 2: Prepare local host configuration for Data Container
-There are 4 configuration files (see conf directory) to modify.
-Adjust networking port.
+There are example configuration files (see conf directory) to modify.
+Adjust networking interface.
 Typicaly first port assigned will be eth0.
 Adjust rt-rd.json file to point to the correct devices.

 ### Step 3: Run NexentaEdge Data Nodes across cluster
 Start the NexentaEdge data container with the following run command: